teohxuen/website/content/report/final_report.md

 ![Power Path on the Top Layer](toppower.png)
 ##### Figure XXX: Power Path on the Top Layer

-The IPTC014N10NM5 MOSFET was chosen as it has top side cooling package.
+The IPTC014N10NM5 MOSFET was chosen as it has a top side cooling package.
 This allows the use of thermal pad to conduct the heat from the MOSFET to the top of the battery hull <Insert Reference: https://www.infineon.com/dgdl/Infineon-Board_Assembly_Recommendations-Gullwing-Package-v05_00-EN.pdf?fileId=5546d46275b79adb0175b7da356300e6>.

 ![MOSFET Highlighted on The New PMB](pcbmosfet.png)
 ##### Figure XXX: MOSFET Highlighted on The New PMB